bhospelhorn/cafebots/README.md

 Users

 ```
 target[n] - Usernames or UIDs of users to include as event participants.
-You may included as many users as you wish, including none.
+You may include as many users as you wish, including none.

 To make the event a universal event, you can substitute "everybody", "all", or "group" for the target1 argument.
 This will cause reminders for this event to ping @everyone.
 Note that if you include any additional participants after this argument, they will be ignored.
 ```